About zoning bylaws

 Other approvals that may be required

 In addition to the planning approvals and building permits that are needed for a building project, there are other permits and approvals that may be required in specific circumstances.
 For example, a septic tank permit is required for a new septic system.
-In cottage areas, a permit may be required from the Ministry of Natural Resources and Forestry before you can do any construction in the water (for example, a dock or boathouse with a solid foundation).
+In cottage areas, a permit may be required from the Ministry of Natural Resources before you can do any construction in the water (for example, a dock or boathouse with a solid foundation).
 If your property is designated under the Ontario Heritage Act, located in a heritage conservation district or subject to a heritage conservation easement (a legal agreement to protect heritage elements that applies to anyone who owns the land) you may require a separate heritage approval from the municipality or the Ontario Heritage Trust.